everydeveloper/php-course/responses/04-arrays.md

 </html>
 ```

 Save your file and refresh your browser.
-You should now also see the sentence: _A car costs $15000_.
+You should see a new sentence on your web page.

-If this worked, leave a comment on this issue for the next step.
+Copy and paste the new sentence as a comment on this issue for the next step.